lionkor/guessing_game/README.md

 ## What We Learned

-This teaches about the use of loops, if/else statements and, possibly (depending on implementation), nested if/else or even loops.
+This teaches about the use of loops, if/else statements and, possibly (depending on implementation), nested if/else or even nested loops.
 It probably brought up some issues with input/output ("how do you ask the user for this?").

 Simple arithmetic and algorithmic thinking are also used here.